boschglobal/dse.standards/modelica/fmi-ls-binary-codec/README.md

 1. The FMU Exporter produces an API which allows a third-party to implement a driver containing a particular codec (or several codecs).
 That API may include a subset of FMI functions (e.g. `fmi3GetBinary()`).

-2. An Integrator implements a driver, containing a specific codec (or several codecs), using the API provided by the FMU Exporter.
-The codec driver is packaged into the FMU at the appropriate location.
+2. An Integrator implements a Stream Driver to facilitate the exchange of binary streams, and which supports a specific FMI Version and Importer capability.
+The stream (driver) is combined with a specific codec (or several codecs), using the API provided by the FMU Exporter, to produce the final Codec Library.
+The Codec Library is packaged into the FMU at an appropriate location.

-3. The FMU Importer configures the Binary variable representing a binary object, via its associated MIME type, to load a particular codec (from the driver).
-After the codec is loaded the FMU will use that codec for all exchanges via the FMU Binary variable which represents the binary objects.
+3. The FMU Importer configures the Binary or String variable representing a binary object, via its associated MIME type, to load a particular codec (from the Codec Library).
+After the codec is loaded the FMU will use that codec for all exchanges of serialized binary objects, the codec itself will facilitate the exchange by using the binary streams (of the codec) and the related Importer variable exchange mechanism.

 ### 1.3 Remarks regarding this Approach

-This layered standard does not define the method or design of the API which the FMU Exporter provides for the implementation of a driver.
+This layered standard does not define the method or design of the API which the FMU Exporter provides for the implementation of a Stream Driver.
 There is no change to the existing semantics of the FMI Specification.